-In January 2010, the Financial Accounting Standards Board ("FASB") updated Accounting Standards Codification ("ASC 820"), "Fair Value Measurements and Disclosures" to require additional disclosures about fair value measurements regarding transfers between fair value categories as well as purchases, sales, issuances and settlements related to fair value measurements of financial instruments with non-observable inputs.
+In January 2010, the FASB issued an accounting update that requires additional disclosures about fair value measurements regarding transfers between fair value categories as well as purchases, sales, issuances and settlements related to fair value measurements of financial instruments with non-observable inputs.
 This update was effective for interim and annual periods beginning after December 15, 2009 except for disclosures about purchases, sales, issuances and settlements of financial instruments with non-observable inputs, which are effective for years beginning after December 15, 2010.
-The adoption of ASC 820 did not have and is not expected to have a material impact on our financial position or results of operations but does require additional disclosures.
+The adoption of this update did not have a material impact on our financial position or results of operations but did require additional disclosures.

-In January 2010, we adopted new guidance issued by the FASB providing that a company should include a variable interest entity ("VIE") in its consolidated accounts if the company is the primary beneficiary of the VIE.
-A company is considered the primary beneficiary of a VIE if it has both of the following characteristics: (a) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance; and (b) the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant of whether a company is the primary beneficiary of a VIE is required.
+In January 2010, the FASB issued guidance which provides that a company should include a VIE in its consolidated accounts if the company is the primary beneficiary of the VIE.
+A company is considered the primary beneficiary of a VIE if it has both of the following characteristics: (a) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance; and (b) the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
+Ongoing reassessment of whether a company is the primary beneficiary of a VIE is required.
 The new guidance replaces the quantitative-based approach previously required for determining which company, if any, has a controlling financial interest in a VIE.
-The adoption of this guidance did not have a significant effect on our financial position or results of operations.
+The adoption of this guidance did not have a material impact on our financial position or results of operations but did require additional disclosures.

-In July 2010, the FASB issued Accounting Standards Update (ASU) 2010-20, which requires additional disclosures about the credit quality of financing receivables and allowances for credit losses.
+In July 2010, the FASB issued an accounting update that requires additional disclosures about the credit quality of financing receivables and allowances for credit losses.
 The additional requirements include disclosure of the nature of credit risks inherent in financing receivables, how credit risk is analyzed and assessed when determining the allowance for credit losses, and the reasons for the change in the allowance for credit losses.
-The disclosures are effective for us for interim and annual reporting periods ending on or after December 15, 2010.
-The adoption of ASU 2010-20 did not have a material impact on the Company's financial position or results of operations.
+The disclosures are effective for interim and annual reporting periods ending on or after December 15, 2010.
+The adoption of this update did not have a material impact on our financial position or results of operations.